 Thousands of tickets to Taylor Swift and other events illegally resold by broker, FTC alleges

-The Federal Trade Commission is suing Key Investment Group, saying the company made millions of dollars in profit from reselling the ticket at inflated prices.
+The Federal Trade Commission is suing Key Investment Group, saying the company made millions of dollars in profit from reselling the tickets at inflated prices.

 The lawsuit, filed Monday, Aug.
 18, in U.S. District Court in Maryland, accuses the company and its affiliates of bypassing Ticketmaster's security measures designed to block resellers from violating ticket-purchase limits.